ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit-category.md

 Categories are are used to organize Articles, Contacts and other components for ease of management and display.
 They can be organised into tree-like structures like file systems.
-For example, category Pets may be a parent to category Dogs, category Cats and Category Goldfish.
+For example, category Pets may be a parent to category Dogs, category Cats and category Goldfish.
 Categories can be nested to any level.
-All Articles must be assigned either to a parent Category or a child Category or to the default Category named 'Uncategorized'.
+All Articles must be assigned either to a parent Category or a child Category or to the default Category named 'Uncategorised'.

 The edit form is used to create a new Category or to alter the properties of an existing Category.